 “We know he’s got to get stronger, but you’re rolling the dice on his hockey sense,” said Red Wings assistant general manager Jim Nill.
 “You hope he turns into the type of player like (Tobias) Enstrom in Atlanta.”

-Almqvist will challenge for a spot on HV-71′s Swedish Elite League team next season, but will likely spend plenty of time in the Allsvenskan second-tier circuit or back in the J-20 loop.
-But with no NHL-IIHF transfer agreement, the Red Wings have plenty of time to let Almqvist mature overseas.
+Almquist will challenge for a spot on HV-71′s Swedish Elite League team next season, but will likely spend plenty of time in the Allsvenskan second-tier circuit or back in the J-20 loop.
+But with no NHL-IIHF transfer agreement, the Red Wings have plenty of time to let Almquist mature overseas.

 “The talent is there,” Andersson said.
 “We can fix the other stuff.”